-London Visit: Broadway Market.
-Every Saturday this Victorian street in London E8 hosts a market selling artisan food along with clothing, fashion accessories, homeware and gifts made by independent creatives.
+London Market: Broadway Market.
+Every Saturday, this Victorian street in London E8 hosts a market selling artisan food along with clothing, fashion accessories, homeware and gifts made by independent creatives.
 If you’re looking for London food markets, things to do in London on Saturdays or places to visit in Hackney, you should put Broadway Market at the top of your list!

 Broadway Market Crowds

 Broadway Market Food Stalls

 Broadway Market is famous for its array of artisan food stalls.
 You can buy bread, cakes, fruit and veg to take home for later.
 Or you can treat yourself to some of the delicious street food and eat it in London Fields, which is at the top of the street.
 I’ll tell you about some of the vendors who are likely to be there so you will have an idea of what to expect.

 Street Food: A few of the eat-on-the-street options include Banh Mi 11, which makes fresh Vietnamese baguettes.
 We tried an Indian thali from Gujarati Rasoi.
 Hot salt beef and wraps can be purchased from the Jewish Deli.
 The Fried chicken wings from Lord of the Wings (I love the name) are very popular.
 Try Sushi from the Temaki Bros or Lebanese falafel by Urban Falafel.